shashankms9/MCW-Enterprise-class-networking/Hands-on lab/HOL step-by-step - Enterprise-class networking in Azure_10.md

     ![A CloudShop Demo - Products - running on Web2 message displays. ](images/Hands-onlabstep-by-step-Enterprise-classnetworkinginAzureimages/media/image78.png "Server response")

+   >**Note**: If the website not loaded as expected.
+Connect WGWEB2 via Bastion, use the given credentials for login to WGWEB2 i.e, Username: **demouser** Password: **demo@pass123**.
+Open your browser and navigate to <http://10.8.0.100>.
+Ensure that you successfully connect to either one of two Web servers.
+Then close WGWEB2 Bastion and re-do the step 10.

 11. Using the portal, disassociate the public IP from the NIC of **WGWEB1** **VM**.
 Do this by navigating to the VM and selecting **Networking** under **Settings** on the left.
 Select the **NIC Public IP** then choose **Dissociate**.
 Select **Yes** when prompted.

     ![Selection of the Networking section on the VM with the NIC Public IP highlighted.](images/Hands-onlabstep-by-step-Enterprise-classnetworkinginAzureimages/media/image79.png "Virtual machine networking blade")